Yufang-Liu/insect-classification/README.md

 ```bash
 ./train demo v1
 ```
-where arguments `demo` is the workspace above and `v1` is the prefix of the output model (e.g., versions) If it sucesses, we will see the following information and the training process is started.
+where argument `demo` is the workspace above and `v1` is the prefix of the output model (e.g., version numbers) If it sucesses, we will see the following information and the training process is started.
 ```
 Building adam optimizer...